TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

 The robot contains high quality rubber wheels with measurements suitable for the robots size and weight.
 The wheels measurements are also great for the ackerman's mechanism.
 These wheels also have bearings in them to make their movement smoother.

-# Robot-functionality
+# Robot-Algorithm-

-We have mainly divided the robot's functionality into two main parts, which are :-
+The robots algorithm is mainly divided into three main parts, which are :-

 1) Computer Vision :-